starkle/librewolf-config/README.md

+Note: I do not actively maintain this these days.

 ## LibreWolf config by starkle
 The people behind the [LibreWolf](https://librewolf.net/docs/features/) project do the hard work of configuring and distributing a version of Firefox that is private, minimal, and free.
 The config in this repo aims to further realize those goals through aesthetic changes and minor hardening.